Uniswap/v3-core/README.md

 For higher level contracts, see the [uniswap-v3-periphery](https://github.com/Uniswap/uniswap-v3-periphery) repository.

+## Bug bounty

+This repository is subject to the Uniswap v3 bug bounty program, per the terms defined [here](./bug-bounty.md).

 ## Local deployment

 In order to deploy this code to a local testnet, you should install the npm package